Google Pay™ Frequently Asked Questions

 So, you’ve got a new device?
 You’ll need to add your card again to Google Pay by following the same registration process.
 Remember to remove your card from Google Pay if you no longer intend to use the app or you sell your device.

-We’ve probably updated the cards design since your last card was issued.
+Our card design may have been updated since your card was issued.
 However, the image shown doesn’t affect the use of the card with Google Pay.

 In addition, Suncorp monitors your transaction history 24/7, to identify any unusual activity.
 You can contact Google directly about your device’s security features.